 If you’ve made unsuccessful attempts to help yourself, explain what you’ve tried, and your friends and family will be more likely to assist you.

 For example, you might explain that you’ve tried to get a second job, asked for a personal loan from a bank, or applied for government assistance.

 3. Develop a repayment plan.

 Develop a repayment plan to illustrate your intent to borrow the money for a specific period of time.
 Be realistic about how long you’ll need.
-You can even write out a written loan agreement to make certain that both parties are on the same page.
+You can even write a written loan agreement to ensure that both parties are on the same page.

 Prepare a budget for your expenses and subtract that amount from your income to get a reasonable monthly payment.
-Even if it just ends up being a few dollars each month, you’ll know you’re on your way to financial independence.
+Even if it is just a few dollars each month, you’ll know you’re on your way to financial independence.

 4. Give help in return.

-While you’re asking for financial assistance, consider offering your free time to help friends and family.
+While asking for financial assistance, consider offering your free time to help friends and family.

-If you can’t find a second job to cover your financial need but you have a few hours on the weekend, offer to babysit, clean, cook, or mow the lawn for the person helping you pay your bills.
+If you can’t find a second job to cover your financial needs, but have a few hours on the weekend, offer to babysit, clean, cook, or mow the lawn for the person helping you pay your bills.

 You’ll feel better accepting their help if you can offer something in return.